Skip to main content

 Is there a municipal land transfer tax in Toronto?

 Yes — Toronto buyers pay both the Ontario provincial land transfer tax AND the City of Toronto municipal land transfer tax.
 First-time buyers can save up to $8,475 in combined rebates.
-A broker will calculate your exact closing costs.
+A mortgage professional can help calculate your exact closing costs.

 How do I qualify for a mortgage in Toronto?

 To qualify for a mortgage in Ontario, lenders assess your income, credit score, down payment, and existing debts.
-All buyers must pass the mortgage stress test (qualifying at 5.25% or your contract rate + 2%, whichever is higher).
-A broker who knows the Toronto market can match you with the lender most likely to approve you.
+All buyers through federally regulated lenders must pass the mortgage stress test (qualifying at 5.25% or your contract rate + 2%, whichever is higher).
+A mortgage professional who knows the Toronto market can match you with the lender most likely to approve your specific file.

 How fast can I get pre-approved for a Toronto property?

-RateCore typically delivers a pre-approval decision within 24–48 hours of receiving your documents.
-Start your application online in under 5 minutes and a broker will reach out within 1 business day.
+RATECORE typically delivers a pre-approval decision within 24–48 hours of receiving your documents.
+Start your application online in under 5 minutes and a mortgage professional will reach out within 1 business day.

 Ready to Buy in Toronto?

-Get matched with a broker who knows Toronto.
+Get connected with a mortgage expert who knows Toronto.
 We'll compare rates from 30+ lenders and send you personalised options — for free.

 Get My Free Rate Comparison